nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 **Key Observations:**

-- **Even Split:** Each region is operating independently, handling only the partitions it owns.
+- _Even Split_: Each region is operating independently, handling only the partitions it owns.

-- **Partition Ownership:** Each region manages 50% of the total partitions.
+- _Partition Ownership_: Each region manages 50% of the total partitions.
 This means that Paris handles half of the partitions, and London handles the other half.

 Paris 🇫🇷
 ```text